stirlo/thegossroom/_posts/2025-08-15-taylor-swifts-50-mazin-jewels-ring-is-sold-out-but-these-similar-styles-are-just-as-showgirl-worthy.md

 - scandals
 - fashion
 - taylor-swift
+temperature: 100
-title: Taylor Swift’s $50 Mazin Jewels ring is sold out, but these similar styles are just as showgirl-worthy
+title: "Taylor Swift\u2019s $50 Mazin Jewels ring is sold out, but these similar styles\
+  \ are just as showgirl-worthy"
 ---

 “I sent Taylor a bunch of stuff through her stylist’s team, and it’s just so amazing that she keeps wearing it,” designer Lily Nizam told us in 2023.